Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Compactness

 \subsection{Definition of the line singularity}

-The goal of this section is to define a $1-$chain $\Sexn$ of finite length which satisfies the compactness properties announced in \ref{thm:main}.
+The goal of this section is to define a $1-$chain $\Sexn$ of finite length which satisfies the compactness properties announced in Theorem~\ref{thm:main}.
 The necessary analysis has already been carried out in \cite{Canevari2019,Canevari2020} but for the reader's convenience we recall the important steps and results.

-Following Section 3 in \cite{Canevari2019}, we note that there exists a smooth retraction $\R:\Sym\setminus\C\rightarrow\N$, where $\C$ is the cone of biaxial $Q-$tensors seen as a smooth simplicial complex of codimension $2$ in $\Sym$.
-Evoking Thom's transversality theorem, one can assume that $\Qexn-Y$ is transverse to all cells of $\C$ for almost every $Y\in\Sym$.
+For the construction of $\Sexn$, we follow Section 3 in \cite{Canevari2019}.
+We recall that $\C$ is the cone of oblate uniaxial $Q-$tensors which can be seen as a smooth simplicial complex of codimension $2$ in $\Sym$.
+Evoking Thom's transversality theorem, one can assume that, for almost every $Y\in\Sym$, the function $\Qexn-Y$ is transverse to all cells of $\C$.
 Subdividing the preimages of the cells under the map $\Qexn-Y$ if necessary, $(\Qexn-Y)^{-1}(\C)$ defines a smooth, simplicial, finite complex of codimension $2$ which we call $\Sexn$.
 Note that $\Sexn$ depends on the choice of $Y$.